 John Harris’ background in one steeped in Oregon’s rich craft brewing history.
 After beginning as a brewer at McMenamins’ breweries, he moved to Deschutes where he created the recipes for Mirror Pond, Black Butte Porter, Jubelale and Obsidian Stout.
 He spent the next 20 years of his career as a brewmaster at Full Sail in charge of creating the Brewmaster Reserve line of beers.
 In 2013, Harris founded Ecliptic Brewing purchasing the brewhouse from friend and Dogfish Head founder Sam Calagione.
 A play on Ecliptic’s fan-favorite, year-round Carina Peach Sour Ale, Tucana Tangerine Sour Ale is a light and refreshing option brewed with tangerines from Oregon Fruit Products — a twist of tangerine plays with the balanced tartness of this sunset-hued sour ale.
 Pale and wheat malts help create a crisp, tart beer, while Cascade hops complement the citrus notes and burst of tangerine flavor.

 Upright Brewing owner and Brewmaster Alex Ganum opened his brewery in the basement of Portland’s Leftbank building in 2009.
 Since then, Upright has made a name for itself brewing Belgian-style saisons, sours and fruit beers, as well as pushing outside the boundaries of what a standard Pacific Northwest beer tastes like.
-Ganum’s Hearts’ Beat is an American is a wine barrel-fermented cherry beer made with Oregon Brooks cherries that are bolder and darker, akin to Bing cherries.
+Ganum’s Hearts’ Beat is a wine barrel-fermented sour cherry beer made with Oregon Brooks cherries that are bolder and darker, akin to Bing cherries.
 The cherry boldness shares the profile with soft esters and light oak spiciness, while the acids are a balance of acetic and lactic, a nod to the beers of Flanders.

 Art Larrance was no stranger to the Oregon craft beer scene when he established Cascade Brewing in 1998.
 He partnered with Brewmaster Ron Gansberg, who oversaw the design and installation of the Portland brewhouse.
 Together, they took their more than 40 years of combined brewing experience to create fantastic sour beers inspired by an abundance of Oregon fruit.
 Each of their beers is then aged on wine barrels from the Northwestern Oregon region.
 Cascade Brewing is a pioneer of the sour beer movement, with all the gold medals and world-class titles.
 Crazy Navel 2016 is a blend of sour wheat and blonde ales aged in oak wine barrels for 14 months with fresh orange zest.
 Using both Cara Cara and Heirloom varietals, Crazy Navel captures the essence of the navel orange balanced with a refreshingly tart and dry base beer.